 - gen x networth

-- average net worth of gen x
+- net worth of generation x

-- gen x statistics
+- gen x average net worth

 Filed Under: Personal Finance